-► To connect your computer to the router with an Ethernet cable:
+▶To connect your computer to the router with an Ethernet cable:

-- 1. Make sure that the router is receiving power (its Power LED is lit). - Connect an Ethernet cable to an Ethernet port on your computer. - 3.
-Connect the other end of the Ethernet cable Ethernet port 3 on the router.
+- 1. Make sure that the router is receiving power (its Power LED is lit). - 2.
+Connect an Ethernet cable to an Ethernet port on your computer. - Connect the other end of the Ethernet cable to one of the numbered Ethernet ports.Your computer connects to the local area network (LAN).
+A message might display on your computer screen to notify you that an Ethernet cable is connected.